pu2clr/SI4735/extras/schematic/README.md

 ```

-See this aproach working on:
+See this approach working on:
 * [Receiver based on SI473X by Mirko Pavleski](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_02_for_Mirko_Pavleski_radio/MIRKO_V2)
 * [KIT based on SI4732 and OLED sold by Aliexpress and eBay](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_KITS/AliExpress/SI473X_ALL_IN_ONE_OLED_RDS_CHINESE_V7)
 * [ESP32 with SI473X and OLED](https://github.com/pu2clr/SI4735/tree/master/examples/SI47XX_06_ESP32/OLED_ALL_IN_ONE)